Brazilian Upstream Oil and Gas:

 The first edition of this book, published in 2012, was very well received.
 Since then, there have been a number of reasons to update the information it contains: new case law, new national legislation and recent EU initiatives.
 Furthermore, chapters on Estonia, Latvia and Lithuania have been added to the already impressive number of jurisdictions covered.

-A Guide to Carbon Law and Practice
+A Guide to Carbon Law and Practice: A Guide to Carbon Law and Practice

 This book explains how climate change law has evolved, how the carbon markets operate and how climate change issues impact other areas of practice.